 “a viscous brew with a fuller body and increased texture due to more oils remaining in the final brew and also fewer coffee particles”

-Yes, French presses are quick and practical thanks to this simple mechanism, but we think we can all agree on one thing: the coffee sediments that we get at the bottom of the cup are the most annoying thing about them!
+Compared to other coffee brewers, French presses are quick and practical thanks to this simple mechanism.
+But we think we can all agree on one thing: the coffee sediments that we get at the bottom of the cup are the most annoying thing about them!
 How many times have we seen models that claim to give you a sediment-free brew but don’t actually deliver?
 Well, the Frieling French press does (you’ll have to trust us on this one!).

 It uses a patented dual screen made of Italian super-fine mesh: not only does it mean zero sediments, but it also ensures that even more oils are extracted from your coarse coffee grounds, resulting in a richer taste after a quick 4 minute steep in hot water.
 This stainless steel filter is also rather easy to disassemble, but you won’t even need to do that if you chuck it in the dishwasher.